N-Wouda/N-Wouda.github.io/pages/projects/index.md

 # Current projects

+- My first PhD project, on optimising supply chain network design problems under supply and demand uncertainty.
+In particular, we develop and extend a decomposition approach based on row generation.
+Computation experiments show our extensions are much more performant than what's known so far.
+We will extend this project with a green hydrogen case study based on my master's thesis work.

+# Past projects

+A selection:

 - A metaheuristic for an hourly learner timetabling problem arising in Dutch secondary education, when learners are scheduled by their preferences for various courses and modules (a variant of personalised learning).
   The repository is available [here](https://github.com/N-Wouda/PL-Heuristic).

-# Past projects

-A selection:
+  An article has been submitted for publication in _Computers and Operations Research_.

 - The [Rome Hinterland Project](http://comparativesurveyarchaeology.org/) (RHP)
   database.
 The RHP combines archaeological survey data collected over the past 70 years in the territory of Rome to create the largest integrated regional